 One interesting element of the studies into matcha green tea benefits is in terms of mental wellbeing.
 We know that, so it’s good news if there’s perhaps some science to back it up!

+So if you are looking for a tea that has some great health benefits maybe try some matcha.
 As with any medical research, many of these studies are small but they’re all positive steps and good to know!

 Matcha Green Tea For Weight Loss

 As with general health concerns and diseases, weight loss is another area where people are interested in matcha green tea benefits.
 Tea, in general, is often said to help with weight loss, let’s have a look at why and how matcha might be a part of this.

 Apart from being almost calorie free, and so a great alternative to sugary drinks, there might be some benefits to green tea which can help with conditions around weight loss.
 You don’t have to worry about your cup of tea calories containing unnecessary calories.

 The substances that have antioxidant and so potentially disease-fighting properties, catechins, may also work to stop the enzyme which inhibits fat-burning.
 This can lead to increased metabolism and this has been seen in some studies.